 The particular subscriptions displayed will depend on which workspace is currently active.
 To see all of your subscriptions at once for all workspaces, be sure that My Workspace is active.
 For help understanding workspaces, see Workspaces in Power BI.

-At the current time, subscribe is not available for reports that come from content packs.
-But there is a workaround...make a copy of the report and add subscriptions to that report instead.
+At the current time, subscribe is not available for dashboards or reports that come from content packs or Power BI apps.
+But there is a workaround...make a copy of the report/dashboard and add subscriptions to that version instead.

 For email subscriptions on live connection datasets, you will only get emails when the data changes.
 So, if a refresh occurs but no data changes, Power BI will not send you an email.